 Makie Steering Wheel Cart Wheels in Stream

-The theme of its design of cart wheels in a stream reflects the Heian practice of soaking the wheels of ox carts in water to prevent them from drying out and cracking.
-A popular theme during the Heian period, this design can also be found on mirrors and the embellished paper used for decorated sutra scrolls.
-The exterior design comprises a ground of irregularly-shaped gold particles sprinkled densely on black urushi, on which are depicted the flowing waters and soaking cart wheels represented with gold in aogin togidashi makie and mother-of-pearl inlay.
-For the urushi technique of togidashi makie, metal powder such as gold or silver is sprinkled on a design executed in lacquer upon which an additional coat of lacquer is applied; after hardening, the entire surface is polished to expose the design.
-Aogin, a blue-tinted gold color, is a mixture of gold and silver that produces a striking, variable hue depending on the light.
-Raden is a technique in which materials such as mother-of-pearl are cut into a design and then applied to an object covered with urushi.
+The theme of this design of cart wheels in a stream reflects the Heian practice of soaking the wheels of ox carts in water to prevent them from drying out and cracking.
+A popular theme in the Heian period, this design can also be found on mirrors and the decorated paper used for decorated sutra scrolls.
+The outer design consists of a ground of irregularly shaped gold particles densely sprinkled on black urushi, on which are depicted flowing waters and soaking cart wheels, represented with gold in aogin togidashi makie and mother-of-pearl inlay.
+In the urushi technique of togidashi makie, metal powder such as gold or silver is sprinkled on a design executed in urushi, which is then covered with another layer of urushi; after hardening, the entire surface is polished to reveal the design.
+Aogin, a blue-tinged gold colour, is a mixture of gold and silver that produces a striking, changing hue depending on the light.
+Raden is a technique in which materials such as mother-of-pearl are cut into a design and then applied to an object covered in urushi.

-The theme of its design of cart wheels in a stream reflects the Heian practice of soaking the wheels of ox carts in water to prevent them from drying out and cracking.
-A popular theme during the Heian READ MORE
+The theme of this design of cart wheels in a stream reflects the Heian practice of soaking the wheels of ox carts in water to prevent them from drying out and cracking.
+A popular theme in the Heian pe READ MORE

-This work is inspired by the design of Japanese lacquer-lacquered boxes from the Heian period.
+This work is inspired by the design of Japanese urushi-lacquered boxes from the Heian period.

 1 in stock